12. Encoder-Decoder Models#

 with \(W_{1} \in \mathbb{R}^{L \times D}\), \(W_{2} \in \mathbb{R}^{D \times L}\), and \(L < D\).
 This network can hence be simplified as \(\hat{x} = W_{2}W_{1}x = Wx\) as the output of the model.
 The autoencoder is trained for the reconstruction error

 which results in \(\hat{W}\) being an orthogonal projection onto the first L eigenvectors of the empirical covariance of the data.
-Hence being equivalent to performing PCA.
-This is where the real power of the autoencoder begins as it can be extended in many directions:
+Hence is equivalent to performing PCA.
+This is where the real power of the autoencoder begins, as it can be extended in many directions:

 There are no set limits to the addition of further quirks here.